PTSD Support Starts Here!

 Please read on below to find the information you need to start helping.
 Any assistance is welcome, and your support is truly appreciated.

-St John of God
+St John of God Logo

-Legacy
+Police Legacy Logo

-Join with us in helping & Donate Today!
+Join with us in helping & donate today!

 Protecting the Protectors is an Australian Charities and Not-for-profits Commission (ACNC) registered charity complying with the Australian Charities and Not-for-profits Commission Act 2012 (Cth) (ACNC Act).
 PROTECTING THE PROTECTORS LIMITED – ABN 18685506503, has Australian Taxation Office Deductible Gift Recipient status.
 All donations over $2 are tax-deductible.